Milt Jackson (American football): Houston Oilers

 He only coached one season with the Eagles before becoming the wide receivers coach of the Houston Oilers.
 Two receivers had 1000-yard seasons that year, Ernest Givins and Drew Hill.
 The Oilers had a 7–9 record in 1986.

 He remained coach in 1987.
 They had a 9–6 record and made the playoffs.

 His last season as the Oilers receivers coach was in 1988.
 The Oilers had a 10–6 record and made the playoffs.
 They lost to the Buffalo Bills in the divisional round.

 Indianapolis Colts

 He became the Indianapolis Colts receivers coach in 1989.

 In 1990 the Colts had a 7–9 record.
 One receiver he coached made the pro bowl.

 In 1991, he was promoted to become the Colts Offensive Coordinator.
 This was the highest position he held.
 The Colts had 1–15 record while he was coordinator and Jackson was fired following the season.

 Los Angeles Rams

 In 1992 he was the Los Angeles Rams wide receivers coach.
 The Rams were his sixth team in the NFL.

-His last season with the Rams came in 1993, were they had a 5–11 record.
+His last season with the Rams came in 1993, where they had a 5–11 record.